What muscles does cycling work? A physiologist’s guide to building power

 The Stabilization System: Core and Upper Body

-While the legs move dynamically, the upper body performs an isometric contraction—muscles tense without changing length—to provide a stable platform.
+While the legs move dynamically, the upper body performs isometric contractions.
+The muscles tense without changing length, providing a stable platform.
 The rectus abdominis and obliques brace the torso, preventing the hips from rocking side to side.
 The erector spinae (lower back muscles) maintain a neutral spine angle.

 Conditions linked to it

-Patellofemoral Pain Syndrome (Cyclist’s Knee): This is the most common overuse injury in cycling, characterized by pain around the kneecap.
+Patellofemoral Pain Syndrome (Cyclist’s Knee): This is a common overuse injury in cycling, characterized by pain around the kneecap.
 It is frequently caused by quad dominance, where the outer quad muscle pulls the kneecap off-track, or by a saddle that is set too low or too far forward.[3]

-Pudendal Neuralgia and Urological Issues: For men, the saddle acts as a wedge that can compress the perineum (the area between the scrotum and anus).
-This compression can restrict blood flow and impinge the pudendal nerve, leading to penile numbness and, in chronic cases, temporary erectile dysfunction.
-Modern cut-out saddles and proper bike fitting have largely mitigated this risk, but it remains a critical consideration for male cyclists.[4]
+Pudendal Neuralgia and Urological Issues: For men, the saddle can compress the perineum (the area between the scrotum and anus).
+This compression can restrict blood flow and irritate the pudendal nerve, leading to penile numbness and, in some cases, temporary erectile dysfunction.
+A 2018 large, multinational cross-sectional study in The Journal of Urology reported associations between cycling exposure and genital numbness and certain urinary symptoms, reinforcing the importance of saddle design and fit for male riders.[4]

 Symptoms and signals